boardfish/dissertation/contents/4-implementation.md

 Continuous integration tests code at each commit.
-I was able to configure CircleCI to build the Docker image used locally, and lint and test the code - this combined well with my use of the <!-- TODO: Cite! --> [GitHub Flow](https://guides.github.com/introduction/flow/), in which I would aim to get both tests and linting passing before merging.
+I was able to configure CircleCI to build the Docker image used locally, and lint and test the code - this combined well with my use of the [GitHub Flow](https://guides.github.com/introduction/flow/), in which I would aim to get both tests and linting passing before merging.
 Towards the end of my development cycle, when I had deployed to Heroku, I would also run through a set of checkout